EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 Now, this is what you can label as taking action and not just making announcements!

-Action on the Social front
+Action on the social front

 In 2017, the EU proclaimed the European Pillar of Social Rights that grants its citizens new and more effective means of ensuring equal access to the labour market, fair working conditions and increased social protection.
 Further, in October 2020, the European Commission proposed an EU directive to ensure adequate minimum wages for workers in member countries.